Cosmicator/python/Course/Basics/Chapter 01 - Data Types and Variables/02 - Data Types.md

 # Data Types

 Data Type specifies the type of data or a value that a variable can hold.
 Hence the name "Data Type".
-Some examples of datatypes are: String, Complex Integer, Float and Boolean
+Some examples of datatypes are: String, Integer and Boolean

 - # String